Skip to main content

 If you allow ‘em, Passwords will notify you when passwords are saved, made to shared groups, and if any of your passwords are compromised in a data leak.

-You’re set up.
+You’re all set up.
 From the Password screen, you can choose to view passwords, verification codes, and notes in a variety of categories: All, Passkeys, Codes, Wi-Fi, Security, and Deleted.

 You can also click the Shared Password and Passkeys option to;